List of characters in the Mahabharata: Pururavas

-Pururavas was the first king from the lunar dynasty (Shantanu's dynasty).
-He was the son Budha, son of Chandra, and Ilā.
-He married princess of Kashi.
-Later, he married Urvashi but she left him.
-He was succeeded by his son, Ayu.

 R

 Radha

 Radha was the foster mother of Karna, one of the central characters in the Hindu epic Mahabharata.
 She was the wife of Adhiratha, the charioteer of Bhishma.
 Radha also bore a son named Shon.
 The young Kunti used a mantra to beget a son from the Sun god Surya.
 Afraid of the taint of being an unwed mother, she placed the baby in a basket and set him afloat a river.
 The child later known as Karna was found and adopted by Radha and Adiratha, who raised Karna as their own.
 Karna is known by the matronymic Radheya.
 Karna, once he knows from Krishna and Kunti about his birth secret, having done so much harm to his brothers Pandavas, was in no position to abandon Duryodhana.

+Ramopakhyana characters

+The Mahabharata also contains an abridged retelling of the Ramayana, known as Ramopakhyana.
+Therefore, Rama, Sita, Lakshmana, Ravana and other characters of the Ramayana also appear in the Mahabharata.